Tyrowo/tyro_work/README.md

 project articles {
 procrastination buster - https://chrome.google.com/webstore/detail/tyrowos-procrastination-b/ecdedcllldeigficjfdbjgepojogaepe?hl=en-GB

+make pictures zoomable on tap, so that it pops out to like an alert when you click on it

 website 2.0 thoughts - talk about leopard, talk about flutter limitations (seo, no middle mouse button clickscrolling) }